Targeting Zero Occupational Injuries Through Risk Reduction by All Personnel, from Top Management to the Plant-floor Frontlines

 Overseas Business Site Safety AuditsVisualizing the Status of Safety Management Activities at Overseas Business Sites

-At our overseas production sites, which operate under the varying laws and regulations as well as differing awareness of safety issues in each country, the Sekisui Chemical Group has, since fiscal 2013, been deploying safety management rules as a global standard and strictly adheres to these rules in order to achieve the same level of safety at all its business sites.
-Having commenced safety audits based on global standards in earnest in fiscal 2014, in fiscal 2017 we implemented audits at 13 business sites to confirm that the safety management activities of each business site are being promoted appropriately.
-We are also holding regional safety brainstorming sessions in North America and China to share regional safety management activity issues and discuss countermeasures.
+At our overseas production sites, which operate under the varying laws and regulations as well as differing cultural awareness of safety issues in each region, Sekisui Chemical Group has, since fiscal 2013, been deploying safety global standards to raise the level of safety activities.
+Having commenced safety audits based on these global standards in earnest in fiscal 2014, in fiscal 2018 we implemented audits at 12 business sites.
+We are also holding regional safety brainstorming sessions in North America and China to share regional issues and discuss countermeasures.
 Planning and implementation, which had been previously spearheaded in Japan, have been shifted to regional head office staff.
 The program is undertaken each fiscal year based on such themes as policy development, sharing workplace initiatives, lectures by experts, and methods to investigative the causes of accidents.

-Safety Conference and Safety AwardsPresidential Award Given to the Business Site with the Best Safety Record for the Fiscal Year
+Safety & Environment Conference and Safety AwardsPresidential Award Given to the Business Site with the Best Safety Record for the Fiscal Year

 Safety Management Along Supply ChainsSharing Safety Policies While Providing Training Opportunities